prime-slam/SOLVE/README.md

 [![Build Status](https://github.com/prime-slam/SOLVE/workflows/Build/badge.svg)](https://github.com/prime-slam/SOLVE/actions/workflows/build.yml)

-The aim of the project is to create a powerful desktop application to make debugging of SLAM frontend algorithms easier.
+The aim of the project is to create a powerful desktop application to make debugging of SLAM frontend algorithms easier.~~~~

 This tool will provide following features:

 * Visualization of landmarks of three types (points, lines, planes)
 * Mapping of the same landmarks between different images based on SLAM data association
 * Editing and fine-tuning landmarks positions and association

+## Get started

+Follow instructions in the [User Guide](https://github.com/prime-slam/SOLVE/wiki/How-to-get-started)

 ## How do I create a project of the correct format?